-The Alfred D. Robinson Medal of Honor is for a begonia cultivar that has been released for at least five years and no more than fifteen.
+The Alfred D. Robinson Medal of Honor is for a begonia cultivar that has been released for at least five years.
 This hybrid must be registered with the Nomenclature Department and widely distributed, and the originator of the begonia must be a member of the American Begonia Society.
 This award may be won more than once by a

 The Rudolf Ziesenhenne Award is presented

 to an editor who collects and edits the works of others for a publication either U.S. or international and:

 a.
 Who encourages a broad array of writers both scientific and practical to write and contribute articles.

 b.
 Who issues a publication on begonias that is both excellent in design and content and which contributes to our knowledge and appreciation of begonias.

 The Marge Lee Award is given to a person who contributes something of a spiritual value toward cementing goodwill and harmony among members.